Arpit-Patel/Create-Meetups-Mean-App/README.md

 # mean-demo
-Creating simple web application for new meetups, using Michael Moser's instructional video.
+Created single-page web form wher the user can create meetups and the client will store the meetups so that if page is refreshed the meetups are still stored, using Michael Moser's instructional video.